bradlindblad/schrute/README.md

 ## Other languages

-This same dataset is also available in [python](https://github.com/bradlindblad/schrutepy) and [julia](https://github.com/bradlindblad/Schrute.jl)
+This dataset is also available in [python](https://github.com/bradlindblad/schrutepy) and [julia](https://github.com/bradlindblad/Schrute.jl)